ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 When using the 'Statistics' action from a question, the 'Author' of other tests is displayed at the table 'This question is used in the following tests', if the question is used in other tests, too.
 This information originates from the metadata component (see above).

-When using the 'Print Answers' action from a question, all answers to a question with the 'Name' of the participated accounts are presented here.
+When using the 'Print Answers' action from a question, all answers to a question with the 'Name' of the participating accounts are presented here.
 If the test is set to anonymous (see above), this data is not presented.

 ### Test > Participants

-The table 'Participants' at the tab Test > Participants shows following personal data linked to the test attempt.
-Those are also shown, if the action 'Show Results' is used.
-The purpose of the presentation is giving accounts with 'Edit Settings' or 'Test Results' permission an overview of all test attempts and the related data.
+The table ‘Participants’ at the tab Test > Participants shows the following personal data linked to the test attempt.
+This data is also shown if the action ‘Show Results’ is used.
+The purpose of the presentation is to give accounts with ‘Edit Settings’ or ‘Test Results’ permission an overview of all test attempts and the related data.

 - Name (originates from the user component)
 - Login (originates from the user component)